Skip to content

 2. Executor runs count-symbols.sh (character counter)

-3. collect() – sends count to symbol-counts Kafka topic
+3. on_task_complete() – sends count to symbol-counts Kafka topic

 Fast tasks finish in milliseconds, demonstrating duration threshold filtering and high-throughput behavior.